-List your education in reverse order, listing your most recent qualification first and including the the name of the name of the establishment you attended, course title and your marks – although the mark is not explicitly necessary.
-Add your dissertation title and any lab experience you may have.
+List your education in reverse, with your most recent qualification first.
+Include the name of the establishment you attended, the course title and the grades you achieved.
+You can briefly outline your dissertation title and any lab experience you gained.

 - Dates of employment